lyuf09/isabelle-submodular-greedy/README.md

 ## Status

-This is a research-oriented development, intended as a reusable framework for reasoning about submodular optimisation algorithms in Isabelle/HOL.
+This is a research-oriented development, intended as a basis for a reusable framework for reasoning about submodular optimisation algorithms in Isabelle/HOL.

 ## Future Directions